CCM (ice hockey): Birch Hill ownership, 2017–2024

+Altor ownership, 2024–present

+In October 2024, Altor Equity Partners of Stockholm purchased a majority share in Sport Maska from Birch Hill.
+In January 2025, Northleaf Capital Partners of Toronto acquired the minority share in the company.

 Products and marketing

 CCM manufactures a wide range of ice hockey equipment at all price points, from recreational to professional.
 One major rival is Bauer Hockey.
-CCM is one of the official licensees, sponsors, and on-ice suppliers of hockey equipment for the National Hockey League (NHL) until 2014.
+CCM was one of the official licensees, sponsors, and on-ice suppliers of hockey equipment for the National Hockey League (NHL) until 2014.
 CCM has changed its logo multiple times but use all three.

 NHL player George Parsons was forced to retire due to a career-ending eye injury in 1939.
 He then became involved with CCM hockey, helping to develop helmets and facial protection which would be safer for players.
 By early 1976, CCM had developed a hockey helmet complete with eye and face shield and lower face protector that was both approved by the Canadian Standards Association and endorsed by the Canadian Amateur Hockey Association.

-Main endorsers of CCM players gear include Sidney Crosby, Alex Ovechkin, Patrice Bergeron, Nathan MacKinnon and, Connor McDavid.
+Main endorsers of CCM players gear include Sidney Crosby, Alexander Ovechkin, Patrice Bergeron, Nathan MacKinnon, and Connor McDavid.

 In recent decades, CCM has been one of the most used goalie pads in the NHL.
 This popularity was in large part due to CCM's partnership with Quebec-based goalie equipment company Équipements de gardien de but (EGB) (name stylized as 'Lefevre on products and marketing materials), a family business that began making hockey equipment in the 1970s.
-Some notable goalies that used CCM were Marc-Andre Fleury and Carey Price.
+Some notable goalies that used CCM were Marc-André Fleury and Carey Price.
 During 2020 CCM and Lefebvre decided to end their partnership.
 Today CCM offers the Extreme Flex, Axis, and the youth YT Flex goalie products.